European Union: Candidate countries

 There are nine countries that are recognised as candidates for membership: Albania, Bosnia and Herzegovina, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Turkey, and Ukraine.
-Norway, Switzerland and Iceland have submitted membership applications in the past, but subsequently frozen or withdrawn them.
-Additionally Kosovo is officially recognised as a potential candidate, and submitted a membership application.
+Norway, Switzerland and Iceland have submitted membership applications in the past, but subsequently froze or withdrew them.
+Kosovo is also officially recognised as a potential candidate, and has submitted a membership application.

 Former members

 Article 50 of the Lisbon Treaty provides the basis for a member to leave the EU.
 Two territories have left the union: Greenland (an autonomous province of Denmark) withdrew in 1985; the United Kingdom formally invoked Article 50 of the Consolidated Treaty on European Union in 2017, and became the only sovereign state to leave when it withdrew from the EU in 2020.

 Governance

-Member states retain in principle all powers except those that they have agreed collectively to delegate to the Union as a whole, though the exact delimitation has on occasions become a subject of scholarly or legal disputes.
-In certain fields, members have awarded exclusive competence and exclusive mandate to the Union.
+Member states retain in principle all powers except those that they have agreed collectively to delegate to the union as a whole, though the exact delimitation has on occasions become a subject of scholarly or legal disputes.
+In certain fields, members have awarded exclusive competence and exclusive mandate to the union.
 These are areas in which member states have entirely renounced their own capacity to enact legislation.
 In other areas, the EU and its member states share the competence to legislate.
 While both can legislate, the member states can only legislate to the extent to which the EU has not.
 In other policy areas, the EU can only co-ordinate, support and supplement member state action but cannot enact legislation with the aim of harmonising national laws.
 That a particular policy area falls into a certain category of competence is not necessarily indicative of what legislative procedure is used for enacting legislation within that policy area.
 Different legislative procedures are used within the same category of competence, and even with the same policy area.
 The distribution of competences in various policy areas between member states and the union is divided into the following three categories:

 The European Union has seven principal decision-making bodies, its institutions: the European Parliament, the European Council, the Council of the European Union, the European Commission, the Court of Justice of the European Union, the European Central Bank and the European Court of Auditors.
 Competence in scrutinising and amending legislation is shared between the Council of the European Union and the European Parliament, while executive tasks are performed by the European Commission and in a limited capacity by the European Council (not to be confused with the aforementioned Council of the European Union).
 The monetary policy of the eurozone is determined by the European Central Bank.
 The interpretation and the application of EU law and the treaties are ensured by the Court of Justice of the European Union.
 The EU budget is scrutinised by the European Court of Auditors.
 There are also a number of ancillary bodies which advise the EU or operate in a specific area.